-For S corporations, partnerships, and LLCs electing to be taxed at the entity level in Wisconsin, a completed Schedule ET-OS must be included with Schedule 5S-ET or 3-ET.
-In addition, include a copy of the S corporation's, partnership's, or LLC's income or franchise tax return from the other state.
-If the entity is claiming credit for tax paid to another state on behalf of their shareholders, partners, or members on a composite income tax return, include a copy of the composite income tax return from the other state.
+For S corporations and partnerships electing to be taxed at the entity level in Wisconsin, a completed Schedule ET-OS must be included with Schedule 5S-ET or 3-ET.
+In addition, include a copy of the S corporation's or partnership's income or franchise tax return from the other state.
+If the entity is claiming credit for tax paid to another state on behalf of their shareholders or partners on a composite income tax return, include a copy of the composite income tax return from the other state.

-Shareholders of S corporations, partners of partnerships, and members of LLCs are required to include additional information with their Wisconsin returns.
-See "Items to Include with the Wisconsin Return" in section B of Part 8 for further information.
+Shareholders of S corporations and partners of partnerships are required to include additional information with their Wisconsin returns.
+See "Items to Include with the Wisconsin Return" in Part 8.B. for further information.